cchauve/PlasMerge/exp_20250802/README.md

 Overall, 50 samples had at least one experiment that did not work (file `plasmids_benchmarking_2025-08-02_data.filtered.randomized.plasmerge_errors_run1.samples.txt`) so all samples that did not work were in part due to `gplascc+mlplasmids`.

 ##  PlasEval
-`2025-08-11`: running an updated PlasEval (branch `rev_comp_output`) where the progam exits properly when the number of iterations is reached and the output is modified to iclud both normalized and non-normalized scores.
+`2025-08-11`: running an updated PlasEval (branch `rev_comp_output`) where the progam exits properly when the number of iterations is reached and the output is modified to include both normalized and non-normalized scores.
 Parameters: `alpha=0.5, max_calls=1000000`.
 ```
 sbatch run_plasmerge_gt_all.sh